lilo-onwuzu/Project-4/README.md

 ## Description

-_This code allows the user to enter vacation entries and display them as a list.
-The software can handle an arbitrary number of input fields.
-The user can add or hide input fields as desired.
-It also has click listeners to show more information when an item on the list is clicked on.
-Practiced: Object Oriented Javascript, Arrays, Looping_
+_This code allows the user to order multiple pizzas with toppings.
+It asks the uses a form to collect details of the pizza.
+The user can add more fields to order more pizzas with different toppings.
+It calculates the amount charged and presents an itemized list of the order after the order is placed.
+Practiced: Object Oriented Javascript, Objects within Objects, Arrays, Looping.
+The page is styled using both bootstraps CSS as well as a custom CSS file_

 ## Setup/Installation Requirements

-* _Enter your vacation location information.
-Enter as many as desired.
-Click the items in the list to view more information_
+* _Clone this repository to set up_

 ## Known Bugs